 - Text files (.csv, .rtf, .txt)

-The Columbia College Student Council (CCSC) convened with CUIT in the spring semester regarding the current PawPrint quota system and decided to pilot a new approach, utilizing an $85 semesterly quota.
-The pilot will enable students to access their quota in full throughout the entire semester, instead of on a weekly basis.
-The pilot will begin on Saturday, September 1, the weekend before the first day of classes.
+The Columbia College Student Council (CCSC) partnered with CUIT for the Fall 2018 semester pilot, utilizing a semesterly quota.
+The goal of the pilot was to enable students to access their quota in full throughout the entire semester, instead of on a weekly basis.

 The decision to initiate the pilot was in response to a request from the Columbia College Student Council (CCSC).
 Because students were frustrated with the current PawPrint quota system—due to having larger printing needs at the beginning and end of the semester—CUIT is hosting the pilot to determine whether a semesterly lump sum allotment, as opposed to the previous weekly one, works better for students’ printing needs.